Dwarka underwater city – Decoding the mysteries of India’s lost Atlantis

 Dwarka, one of India’s seven holy pilgrimage sites, is not only religiously significant but also archaeologically substantial.
-Located at the western tip of the Saurashtra peninsula in the state of Gujarat, Dwarka has great importance both as one of the four principal holy places.
+Located at the western tip of the Saurashtra peninsula in the state of Gujarat, Dwarka has great importance as one of the four principal holy places.
 It is also one of the seven holy towns to visit.
-However, Dwarka’s archaeological and historical background is shrouded in mystery.
-The city’s earliest incarnation, known as the “ancient kingdom of Krishna” in the epic Mahabharata, was spread across nearly 84 km as a fortified city where the Gomti River and the Arabian Sea met.
-When Krishna died, it was assumed that the ancient city sank beneath the Arabian Sea.
-Historians and archaeologists are diving to find evidence proving the existence of Krishna’s majestic kingdom, the lost city of Dwarka.
+Yet, beneath its religious significance lies an ocean of mysteries.

 The sunken city of Dwarka – A legend or a myth?

-The most famous legend about the lost city of Dwarka can be found in the ancient epic of Mahabharata.
+The most famous legend about the Dwarka underwater city can be found in the ancient epic of Mahabharata.
 Dwarka, like Atlantis, is said to have sunk beneath the sea at some point in the distant past.
 However, unlike Atlantis, whose remains have never been discovered, remnants of this ancient kingdom could be found in the depths.

-According to the sacred scripture of Srimad Bhagavatam, the city of Dwaraka was built in response to Jarasandha, the ruler of Magadha, who was constantly attacking Mathura.
+If you are wondering why Dwarka submerged in water, according to the sacred scripture of Srimad Bhagavatam, the city of Dwaraka was built in response to Jarasandha, the ruler of Magadha, who was constantly attacking Mathura.
 To prevent further attacks on his clan, Lord Krishna decided to establish a separate city on India’s western coast.
 The great architect Vishwakarma gave this concept life.
-Dwarka was built by Krishna near a place called Kushasthali, according to ancient texts.
-The city quickly rose to prominence and became the unstoppable pivot of Lord Krishna’s mission, housing thousands in approximately 900 palaces.
+The submerged city of Dwarka was built by Krishna near a place called Kushasthali, according to ancient texts.
+The city quickly rose to prominence and became the unstoppable pivot of Lord Krishna’s mission.
+It housed thousands in approximately 900 palaces.
 The city was heavily fortified and could only be reached by ship.
-The lost city of Dwarka quickly became a talking point around the world, inspiring awe and wonder.
+The Dwarka underwater city quickly became a talking point around the world, inspiring awe and wonder.

 According to the Mahabharata’s 23rd and 34th stanzas, the city was inundated and submerged by the Arabian Sea on the same day that Krishna departed the Earth to join the spiritual world after 125 years, and this is when the Kali age began.
-The ocean’s deity reclaimed the land, sinking lost city of Dwarka but sparing Lord Krishna’s palace.
-It is also said that lost city of Dwarka was attacked by Vimana, a flying machine.
+The ocean’s deity reclaimed the land, sinking lost city Dwarka but sparing Lord Krishna’s palace.
+It is also said that Dwarka underwater city was attacked by Vimana, a flying machine.

 The description of the fight piques the interest of ancient alien theories, as it appears to imply that it was fought with sophisticated technology and powerful weapons, possibly even from orbit.
 The spacecraft launched an attack on the city using energy weaponry, which resembled a lightning strike to onlookers, and it was so devastating that much of the city lay in ruins following the attack.

-Until recently, Dwarka history was only a matter of folklore.
+Until recently, the submerged city of Dwarka history was only a matter of folklore.
 The question “is Dwarka real” was constantly asked.
 Could it be that Lord Krishna and his aerial fight were more than just a legend now that the remains have been discovered underwater and with many signs pointing to this being the famous Dwarka, the residence site of Lord Krishna?

 car rental services in Ahmedabad